The contents of this article

 Searching is not about what you want to find.
 It’s about what other people most likely call the thing you want to find.

-When you search for venture capital investment news, try using more-general terminology.
+Venture capital news use different language than, for example, scientific publications or patents.
+When you search venture capital investment news, try using more-general terminology.
 Think of a person who is smart but not an expert in your area.
 How would they talk about your area?
 This is the “granularity level” you’re going for.

 For example, let’s say you work on CRISPR.
-In this case, if you search for “tracrRNA”, you might not find anything.
-Instead, try searching for more-general terms such as “CRISPR” or even “genetic engineering”.
+In this case, if you search for “tracrRNA”, you might not find anything because venture capital news most likely won’t use this term.
+Instead, try searching for more-general terms such as “CRISPR”.
+Or, even more broadly, “genetic engineering”.

 Featured image of D-Wave computer from Wikimedia Commons.